 Hannah Gordon is a recent graduate of The University of Michigan, where she studied Communications and Creative Writing.
 Her creative work can be found in Burrow Press Review, WhiskeyPaper, Synaesthesia Magazine, and more.

-Read the rest of “Choosing a Narrator for Your Novel”
+Read the rest of “What is a Book Introduction ?”